Ernie Lopez

 Ernie "Indian Red" Lopez (September 24, 1945 – October 3, 2009) was an American professional boxer.
 He twice fought for the world welterweight boxing title, losing title bouts to José Nápoles in 1970 and 1973.
 He was a missing person from 1992 to 2004 and was the subject of extensive press coverage in early 2004 when, after being selected for induction into the California Boxing Hall of Fame, he was found at a homeless shelter in Fort Worth, Texas.

 Early years

 Lopez was born on the Uintah and Ouray Indian Reservation in Fort Duchesne, Utah.
-His mother was a Ute Indian, and his father was a Juaneño.
+His mother was a Ute Indian, and his father claimed to be Juaneño, although there is no federal or state recognition for any Juaneño group.

-Lopez attended Orem High School in Orem, Utah, where he chose boxing over football.
+Lopez began boxing at a very early age, being trained in grade school by Stan Chenoweth of Orem, Utah in his basement gym.
+He attended Orem High School in Orem, where he chose boxing over football.
 He married as a teenager and moved to Pasadena, California, where he boxed out of the Pasadena YMCA.
 He later recalled that he learned to box from his father and added, "But sometimes I learned when I watched my father hit my mother."